jodyphelan/TBProfiler/README.md

 After editing the file run the ```parse_drdb.py <prefix>``` script using a prefix to generate a new database.
 To use the database use the ```--db <prefix>``` option in ```tb-profiler```.

+### Adding new lineages
+To add new lineages navigate to the ```db``` directory and edit the ```lineages.bed``` file.
+Add a new line with the columns:
+1. Chromosome
+2. Genomic position
+3. Genomic position (same again)
+4. Lineage name
+5. Reference at position
+6. Alternate at position
+7. Associated Metadata 1
+8. Associated Metadata 2
+9. Associated Metadata 3

+All columns must be complete but you can use "-" for 7-9 if you don't need to use these column.

 #### Examples:
 ##### A non-synonymous variant: